Countries that have banned Bitcoin

 The Central Bank of Ecuador reported that the cryptocurrency known as Bitcoin is not a means of payment authorized for use in the country.
 The Central Bank of Ecuador also notes that the purchase and sale of cryptocurrencies – such as bitcoin – through the Internet is not prohibited; however, it emphasized that bitcoin is not a legal tender and is not authorized as a means of payment for goods and services in Ecuador.

 I hope you’ve found this article on where crypto is banned around the world to be helpful.
-For more information, or for assistance in starting a business offshore, please contact us below by filling out the form.
-Thank you.
+For more information, or for assistance in starting a business offshore, please contact our HERE.
+I’ve also added some great reading for you, enjoy!

 Like Our Articles?